instacart/formula/docs/Formula-Android.md

     )

     // This will check if we have in-memory response and
-    // return that otherwise make a fresh call. fun pageEvents(): Observable<AuthPageResponse> { ... }
+    // return that, otherwise make a fresh call. fun pageEvents(): Observable<AuthPageResponse> { ... }
 }
 ```